Invite Sensory and Hands-on Engagement with Nature

 Gardens provide restorative and therapeutic benefits galore, and even more so in healthcare and social service settings.
-But do your garden visitors interact with your garden as much as they might?
+But do your residents, patients and staff interact with your garden as much as they might?
 Do they know which flowers smell good and which herbs to rub and sniff?

-Where hands-on gardening is encouraged, people may need permission to water a thirsty plant, pick a flower or harvest beans.
-Signs are a valuable communication tool, especially since it's likely the garden is open more hours than you can be there to facilitate activities.
+Where hands-on gardening is encouraged, people may need permission to water a thirsty plant, pick a flower or harvest a few beans.
+Signs are a valuable communication tool, especially when the garden is open more hours than you can be there to facilitate activities.

 Reach more participants